dtanku/3-bit-adder/README.md

 If you print these for use with toner transfer paper, they *MUST* be inverted.

-Print at A4, 100% scaling.
+Print as A4, 100% scaling.
 US Letter or 93% fit-to-page scaling will not work.

 BOM includes:
 * 2x 7486 XOR gates